LinkedInLearning/exploring-ktor-with-kotlin-multi-platform-6004176/developer-setup.md

 🐞 Common Network Pitfalls
 	•	Android Emulator: Use 10.0.2.2, not your actual IP
-	•	iOS Simulator: Ensure ServerConfig.kt has correct IP
+	•	iOS Simulator: Ensure ServerConfig.kt has the correct IP
-	•	Physical Devices: Must be on same Wi-Fi as dev machine
+	•	Physical Devices: Must be on the same Wi-Fi as the dev machine
 	•	Firewall: Allow traffic on port 8080
 	•	Android: HTTP image loading requires network_security_config.xml

-⸻